 Heritage Conservation & Restoration Adelaide

 Lancaster Painters Australia are registered for heritage in South Australia and members of the National Trust.
 We are committed to the conservation, restoration, reconstruction and beautification of heritage buildings, houses and Churches in Adelaide and Greater Adelaide.
 As masters of the trade, we have been consistent in providing painting methods that are reproduced using the same paint methods and materials employed after which painting methods began to dominate the industry.
 Our work is based on exhaustive and continuous research into methods, materials, techniques and styles.
 Each job is individually hand painted by skilled artisans without compromises in quality, historical accuracy or consistency.
-We been able to reproduce the traditional paint finishes, decorative finishes, artwork and designs pertaining to the style, character and look of the original period look by analysing original paint scrapings and documentary evidence.
+We are able to reproduce the traditional paint finishes, decorative finishes, artwork and designs pertaining to the style, character and look of the original period look by analysing original paint scrapings and documentary evidence.
 Our heritage conservation Adelaide portfolio boasts the Museum for Economic Botany, the Adelaide Town Hall, “Roseneath” National Trust Georgian Villa and so much more.

 What is Heritage Conservation Adelaide?